brendanclarke/LXR/README.md

 The LXR is a digital drum synthesizer based on a 32-bit Cortex-M4 (STM32F407) audio/control processor and an ATmega644 8-bit front-panel CPU.
 Originally developed by Julian Schmidt / Sonic Potions.

+Catalyst edition expands a number of the features of the LXR while keeping the core sound of the instrument the same.

 The `front` folder contains the AVR code.
 The `mainboard` folder contains the STM32F4 code.
 The `tools` folder contains the firmware image builder, which combines AVR and Cortex code into a single file usable by the bootloader.

 ### Libraries